 “Your gods aren’t here love.
 Nothing but Haschi and their faithful Haschites.
 And we love to party.”

-Toolu said walking backwards away from Joan, turning into fog he reappered on Scinti’s cage.
+Toolu said, walking backward away from Joan; turning into fog, he reappeared in Scinti’s cage.
 The others around all stopped playing their instruments.
-The bobbing of the trees stopped and the glow from the paint faded.
+The bobbing of the trees stopped, and the glow from the paint faded.
 The only light coming from Scinti, casting hard shadows on Toolu’s face.

 “Gather round, come closer to the fire.
 Let me tell you the story about the Haschi.”

 Everyone ran around the cage, taking a standing position.
-The band finding place on the hill behind on the cage.
+The band finds a place on the hill behind the cage.
 Fingers and lips set to play, waiting for Toolu.

-“Is you is, or is you aint, gonna stay for the story.
-It won’t happen without you Joan.
-After all it is for you.”
+“Are you is, or are you ain’t, gonna stay for the story.
+It won’t happen without you, Joan.
+After all, it is for you.”

 “Gurl, your god can’t touch here.
 What do you think it means to be in the forest of Haschi?
 Sit for my story, then maybe you’ll understand.
 I promise you won’t feel harm from my hand.”

-“You taught me patience, I just prey this is the right time to be practicing it.”
+“You taught me patience; I just pray this is the right time to be practicing it.”
 Joan sighed under her breath.
-She sheathed her sword, unclipping her helmet she mounted it to her shield.
+She sheathed her sword, unclipped her helmet, she mounted it to her shield.
 Taking one last breath, she looked up at Toolu, nodding in agreement.

 Scinti gave one last strong pull against his binds, screaming his harrowing scream as his vocal cords snapped in his throat.
-Slamming his fists on the ground a torrent of flame consumed Toolu and the music picked up.
-The colours on the ground lit up beneath the worshippers, they stepped forward to the beat, walking round and round the cage.
+Slamming his fists on the ground, a torrent of flame consumed Toolu, and the music picked up.
+The colors on the ground lit up beneath the worshippers; they stepped forward to the beat, walking round and round the cage.
 The flames exploded outwards, casting their heat in all directions.
-From the centre Toolu Erupted, face glowing, lips grinning, his eyes bugging as wide as they would go.
+From the center, Toolu Erupted, face glowing, lips grinning, his eyes bugging as wide as they would go.
 Landing directly in front of Joan.
 Reactively she flung her shield outwards, catching Toolu from the neck down.
-As her arm passed through him his head remained, grinning.
-His body reappeared below him, pressing his cane topper against her armour he began to speak.
+As her arm passed through him, his head remained, grinning.
+His body reappeared below him; pressing his cane topper against her armor, he began to speak.

 “My dare, your god is not here.
-No god of light in the forest of the Haschi, we live by the paint glow.
+No god of light in the forest of the Haschi; we live by the paint glow.
 Getting everything we need from the trees, fruits, nuts, and insects too.”
-Toolu bit down heavy right as a dragon fly flew by, its fluids exploding outwards.
-Joan recoiled as it sprayed towards her, Toolu wrapped his tongue around his lips.
+Toolu bit down heavily right as a dragonfly flew by, its fluids exploding outwards.
+Joan recoiled as it sprayed toward her; Toolu wrapped his tongue around his lips.
 Lapping up the remainder of the twitching insect.

 “You have met Scinti, and you have met Fete.
 But my dare that is not all the Haschi.
 They are just the beginning.”

-“All this fuss over a big girl in armour, why did Fete bring me here Toolu?”
+“All this fuss over a big girl in armor, why did Fete bring me here, Toolu?”